 - Serve over your favorite rice, quinoa, zoodles or cauliflower rice for a lower carb and keto/paleo friendly option.

-Meal prep-tips for this Kung Pao Chicken
+Meal Prep Tips for Making Kung Pao Chicken Stir Fry

 - Kung Pao Chicken would be great for leftovers or make a batch on Sunday meal prep and pack for your weekly school or work lunch bowls